loic425/resource-revolution/pages/resource/02_index_operation.md

 <v-clicks>

-`Index` operation allows to browse all items of your resource.
+We'll use `Index` operation which allows to browse all items of your resource.

 ```php {all|8|8,3}
 namespace App\Entity;